LifeMC/LifeSkript/SECURITY.md

 Pre Releases are releases we release with a suffix, e.g V13b.
 We use this to test the software before releasing a new stable version.
-Stable releases without a suffix can also made pre-releases if some vulnerability found in the future.
+Stable releases without a suffix can also make pre-releases if some vulnerability found in the future.

 Since pre releases are not stable versions; they are not supported.
 In deeper, they supported; but only if it's the last available version.